tbdavid2019/multi-platform-weather-alert/readme.md

 ## Features

 - Fetches weather alerts from the CWA Open Data API.
-- Sends notifications to Slack, Telegram, and Line Notify channels.
+- Sends notifications to Slack, Telegram, discord, and Line Notify channels.
 - Easily configurable to enable or disable notifications for each platform.

 ## Prerequisites